 But if you have problems falling or staying asleep, there's a whole market of sleep products out there that might help.
 One of the simplest and most effective?
 Sleep masks.

-"Nighttime light exposure can disrupt our internal circadian rhythm, and sleep masks work by blocking out artificial light," explains Sunjya Schweig, MD, expert in complex chronic illnesses and founder and president of the California Center for Functional Medicine.
+"Nighttime light exposure can disrupt our internal circadian rhythm, and sleep masks work by blocking out artificial light," says Sunjya Schweig, MD, expert in complex chronic illnesses and founder and president of the California Center for Functional Medicine.
 "In addition to blocking out ambient light to provide an opportunity for deeper and longer sleep, some people find that the gentle weight over their eyes helps them relax and fall asleep more easily."

 Like most sleep-related products, there's no shortage of options when it comes to sleep masks.
 Here are some of the best sleep masks of 2022, according to Dr. Schweig and other sleep experts.